Academic Support and Disability Services

-The Juilliard School website supports the current and prior major releases of Chrome, Firefox, Internet Explorer, and Safari on computers.
+The Juilliard School website supports the current and prior major releases of Chrome, Firefox, and Safari on computers.
 On mobile devices, you can access the website using Safari, Chrome, or native ICS Android browser.

 Websites often have text that is difficult to read, controls that are difficult to click, or audio and videos that are difficult to hear.
 Fortunately, your computer can be customized to improve your web browsing experience.
 Please check out W3C Better Web Browsing Tips and BBC My Web My Way for more accessibility topics.